Dove Attia: Career

-Always having artistic aspirations, he worked in the early 1990s as an author and a journalist preparing in collaboration with Léon Zitrone a collection of documentary videos about the most important events of the 20th century.
+In the early 1990s he worked as an author and a journalist preparing in collaboration with Léon Zitrone a collection of documentary videos about the most important events of the 20th century.
 In 1996, he also co-wrote with Albert Cohen a biographical book La légende du 100m: Un siècle pour une seconde a biography of runner Carl Lewis.
 He held high administrative positions as General Director of the main French television station TF1's international operations, and later as president of Tekelec Europe, provider of electronic products.

-Dove Attia then moved on to cowrite with Lambert Vincent the scenario for the Didier Delaître long feature television film Passion assasine.
-The film was produced by 7 Films (a production company run by Elie Chouraqui and Alain Cohen).
+Dove Attia then moved on to cowrite with Lambert Vincent the scenario for the Didier Delaître feature television film Passion assasine.
+The film was produced by "7 Films" (a production company run by Elie Chouraqui and Alain Cohen).
 Passion assasine was broadcast on M6 television station in 2000.

-He found his niche in musical comedy with the production of a number of high-profile French musicals.
+He produced a number of high-profile French musicals, founding his niche in musical comedy.
 In 2000, he produced Les Dix Commandements in collaboration with friend and associate Albert Cohen and Elie Chouraqui.
-It was a massive commercial success.
-He was the producer of the musical Autant en emporte le vent (2003), Les Hors-la-Loi (2005), Le Roi Soleil (2005) and Mozart, l'opéra rock (2009) 1789: Les Amants de la Bastille (2012), La Légende du roi Arthur (2015).
+He was the producer of the musicals Autant en emporte le vent (2003), Les Hors-la-Loi (2005), Le Roi Soleil (2005) and Mozart, l'opéra rock (2009) 1789: Les Amants de la Bastille (2012), La Légende du roi Arthur (2015).

-In 2019, he was commissioned by the Japanese Takarazuka Revue to compose the music for an original musical Casanova based on the life of Giacomo Casanova.
-The Revue had previously performed multiple musicals produced by him, such as Le Roi Soleil, 1789, les amants de la Bastille and La Légende du roi Arthur.
+In 2019, he was commissioned by the Japanese all-female theatre troupe Takarazuka Revue to compose the music for an original musical Casanova based on the life of Giacomo Casanova, directed by Hirokazu Ikuta.
+The Revue had previously performed multiple of his musicals, such as Le Roi Soleil (2014), 1789, les amants de la Bastille (2015 and 2023), La Légende du roi Arthur (2016) and Mozart, l'opéra rock (2019).
+In 2023, he worked with Shuichiro Koike for Japanese musical Lupin; previously Koike directed adaptations of his works, this musical is their first original production.